simpleinjector/Documentation/source/advanced.rst

 Interception is the ability to intercept a call from a consumer to a service, and add or change behavior.
 The `decorator pattern <https://en.wikipedia.org/wiki/Decorator_pattern>`_ describes a form of interception, but when it comes to applying cross-cutting concerns, you might end up writing decorators for many service interfaces, but with the exact same code.
 If this is happening, it is time to explore the possibilities of interception.

-Using the [Interception extensions|InterceptionExtensions] code snippets, you can add the ability to do interception with *Simple Injector*.
+Using the [Interception extensions|InterceptionExtensions] code snippets, you can add the ability to do interception with Simple Injector.
 Using the given code, you can for instance define a **MonitoringInterceptor** that allows logging the execution time of the called service method:

 .. code-block:: c#